 Following \'Ecalle, let $ma$ denote the standard vector space isomorphism from $\Q\langle\!\langle C\rangle\!\rangle$ to the space $(Moulds)^{pol}$ defined by

 on monomials, extended by linearity to all power series.

-It is well-known that $p\in\Q\langle\!\langle C\rangle\!\rangle$ satisfies the shuffle relations if and only if $p$ is a Lie series, i.e.~$p\in \Lie[\![C]\!]$.
+It is well known that $p\in\Q\langle\!\langle C\rangle\!\rangle$ satisfies the shuffle relations if and only if $p$ is a Lie series, that is, $p\in \Lie[\![C]\!]$.
 The alternality property on moulds is analogous to these shuffle relations, that is a series $p\in\Q\langle\!\langle C\rangle\!\rangle$ satisfies the shuffle relations if and only if $ma(p)$ is alternal (see e.g. \cite{Schneps:ARI}, \S 2.3 and Lemma 3.4.1]).
 Writing $ARI^{al}$ for the subspace of alternal moulds and $ARI_{pol}^{al}$ for the subspace of alternal polynomial-valued moulds, this shows that the map $ma$ restricts to a Lie algebra isomorphism

-Finally, we recall that for any mould $P\in ARI$, \'Ecalle defines a derivation $arit(P)$ of the Lie algebra $ARI_{lu}$.
+We now recall that for any mould $P\in ARI$, \'Ecalle defines a derivation $arit(P)$ of the Lie algebra $ARI_{lu}$.
 We do not need to recall the definition of $arit$ here (but it is given in \S 4.4 below where we prove a technical lemma).
 For now it is enough to know that when restricted to polynomial-valued moulds, it is related to the Ihara derivations \eqref{iharader} via the morphism $ma$:

 For each $P\in ARI$, we also define the derivation